 Diplom-Ingenieur(Dipl.Ing. or DI), equivalent to the Master of Science (MSc)

-In the master’s programme in mathematics, you will build on the mathematical competences you acquired in your bachelor’s studies in the subject areas of analysis, algebra, stochastics, numerical mathematics and discrete mathematics.
+In the master’s degree programme Mathematics, you will build on the mathematical competences you acquired in your bachelor’s studies in the subject areas of analysis, algebra, stochastics, numerical mathematics and discrete mathematics.

 You will work on mathematical methods and train your mathematical thinking and working skills, e.g. in recognition of structures and relationships, in abstraction and analysis, in deductive, formal and algorithmic thinking.